-- Cover the bowl with plastic wrap and place the chicken in the fridge overnight or at least 6-8 hours.
+- Cover the bowl with plastic wrap and place the chicken in the fridge for at least 30 minutes up to 1 hour.

-- After 6-8 hours, take the chicken out of the fridge and drain the brine.
-Rinse the chicken with water and pat dry with paper towel.
+- After one hours, take the chicken out of the fridge and drain the brine.
+Rinse the chicken with water and pat dry with a paper towel.